algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

     -  **Test Strategy:**
+      We focus on functionality, reliability, and correctness, ensuring precise assembly code execution.
+The strategy emphasizes educational value for students exploring low-level programming.
     -  **Execution Strategy:**
+      Two functional testing cycles address critical issues systematically.
+The first cycle allows workarounds, and the second refines the system by addressing defects and gathering performance data.
     -  **Test Management:**
+      GitHub Issues is our central tool for creating, managing, and assigning testing-related issues, facilitating transparent communication within the team.

+  This concise framework ensures effective testing, aligning technical robustness with the educational goals of the project.
 - ### 2.2 Project Overview

   - Algosup asked us to build a virtual processor and interpreter for running assembly code.
 It's an open project for students to learn low-level programming.
 We're keeping things clear with easy-to-follow guides.
 Our goal?
 Create a friendly space for anyone curious about assembly language and system programming.